Kevin McCloud’s pieces-to-camera are the stuff of Grand Designs legend. We’ve picked out a few words of wisdom for your delectation

-‘A great building ought also to be well built and crafted.
-It ought to hum with the positive energy and commitment it took to build it and even – as the architect Charles Moore once said – repay that energy over time with interest.
+‘A building… ought to hum with the positive energy and commitment it took to build it and even – as the architect Charles Moore once said – repay that energy over time with interest.’

-‘Oh – and in case you thought buildings should be all mealy-mouthed, logical and responsible, we should not forget beauty, wit and the imagination.
+‘In case you thought buildings should be all mealy-mouthed, logical and responsible, we should not forget beauty, wit and the imagination.’